-Creamy Scalloped Potatoes are an ultimate comfort food, and the perfect accompaniment to roast meat, or really almost any main course.
-I was never a huge potato fan, but my wife has slowly spent nearly 20 years chipping away at that, and now I can say I like eating potatoes.
+Creamy Scalloped Potatoes are an ultimate comfort food, and the perfect accompaniment to roast meat, or really actually, almost any dish you serve!
+I was never a huge potato fan, but when my wife made this for me 20 years ago, I was instantly hooked!

 Potatoes have origins in what is modern day Peru and Bolivia, and found their way into England in the late 1500's.
 Scalloped potatoes have their origins in French cuisine, which was called potatoes gratiné, or what we call potatoes au gratin or au gratin potatoes.

-In Australia, it's commonly called a potato bake.
+In Australia, this recipe is commonly called a potato bake.
 Other French variations included gratin dauphinois and gratin savoyard.
 All these potato recipes have differences, yet are similar to each other also (same-same but different).
-When Creamy Scalloped Potatoes are ready, they're incredibly hot, and even if you let it cool for 10 minutes, it's still almost too hot to eat (this give you time to plate the rest of your meal).
+They all have sliced potatoes in a baking dish, with a cream, fat and flavors.
+It's an easy side dish that you can throw together when in a hurry.

 Creamy Scalloped Potatoes